 The recipient receives a gold Sigma Chi ring featuring the Crest and the recipient's school name.
-The 2021 winner was Southern California Province Grand Praetor Asher Kalef, CAL.
-STATE-SAN BERNARDINO 2011.
+The 2023 winner was Order of Constantine Sig Duane Ray, MONTANA STATE 2000.

 66 The greatest power ever bestowed upon mankind is the power of choice.
 Choose to persist without exception.
 Hold fast to your dreams and stay the course, even in the face of exhaustion, rejection, and uncertainty.